-Tularemia is a rare infectious disease that can attack the skin, eyes and lungs.
-Often called rabbit fever or deerfly fever, tularemia is caused by the bacterium Francisella tularensis.
+Tularemia is a rare infectious disease that can attack the skin, eyes, lymph nodes, lungs and, less often, other internal organs.
+Often called rabbit fever or deer fly fever, tularemia is caused by the bacterium Francisella tularensis.
 The disease mainly affects mammals, especially rodents, rabbits and hares, although it can also infect birds, reptiles and fish.

 Other forms of tularemia also can spread to the lungs.